 MASTER GARDENER PROGRAM PURPOSE AND IMPACT

-The Master Gardener program is designed to help educate the public about gardening through the use of trained, certified volunteers.
+The Extension Master Gardener (EMG) program is designed to help educate the public about gardening through the use of trained, certified volunteers.
 The program helps participants to grow by providing them with training in horticulture principles.
 They, in turn, agree to share their knowledge and help others grow.